P4X-ng/pf-web-poly-compile-helper-runner/README.md

 ### Minimum Requirements
 - Linux (Ubuntu/Debian recommended) or macOS
 - Git
-- Python 3.8+ with pip
-- sudo access (for system package installation)

-**Note:** The installer script (`./install.sh`) will automatically install most prerequisites.
-You only need Git and Python to get started.
+- Docker or Podman (for building/running the pf container)

+**Note:** The legacy host-based installer now lives in `bak/install-legacy.sh`.
+The default install path is container-first.

 ### Optional Prerequisites
-These will be installed automatically by the installer if you choose the "web" or "all" installation:

-- Node.js 18+ (for static server and Playwright tests)
-- Rust toolchain (for building Rust WASM modules)
-- Emscripten (for compiling C/C++ to WASM)
-- WABT (WebAssembly Binary Toolkit for WAT compilation)
-- LFortran (for Fortran WASM compilation - experimental)
+The container image already bundles the pf runtime; language toolchains are installed inside the containers defined under `containers/`.

 ## Installation

-### Recommended: One-Command Install
+### Recommended: Container Install

 The easiest way to get started: